yphil-dev/Emulsion/README.md

 ## What is Emulsion?

-Emulsion is a frontend for your games ; It brings everything together in one beautiful, responsive frontend that just works.
+A portal to your **games** ; It brings everything together in one beautiful, responsive frontend that just-works.

 ### Key Features